 So if you can’t find very sweet mangoes, try using the sweet-tart Apple Mangoes (provided they are already quite tender) because they are great for this too.
 While fresh mangoes are the best for this – for your last option, you can also use the canned ones.

 This can also be prepared a day ahead and can be refrigerated until needed.
 Enjoy!!!

-Assemble the Graham Crackers on the bottom of a 9 x 13 glass baking dish (has to be freezer-safe).
-Fill in the gaps with smaller pieces.
+First, assemble the Graham Crackers on the bottom of a 9 x 9 (or 9 x 13) glass baking dish (freezer-safe, if possible).

 Spread 1/3 of the cream mixture on top of the Graham crackers.

 Arrange the mango slices on top of the cream.
 You can arrange them however you want to.
 Sprinkle with about 1/3 of the sliced Almonds.

 For the third layer, you can add some Maraschino Cherries for garnish.